mjftw/pluma-automation/README.md

 ## Getting Started

-Pluma Automation has a documentation site, hosting all the documents below, as well as an up to date API guide.
-It can be found at [http://labdocs](http://labdocs).

-**Note:** _The docs site is only accessible from within the Witekio network_

 To get up and running quickly, check out the [Quick Start Guide](./docs/quick-start-guide/1-introduction.md).
 Look at the [Tutorials](./docs/tutorials/1-tutorial-introduction.md) for guidance and examples on how to use Pluma Automation in your project.